markusrenoldner/science-notes/Sets.md

 This is an informal intro to set theory (see [[Axiomatic vs informal set theory]])

+#TODO make it more complete and more rigorous, check out Ana2 for TPH

 ## Some definitions:
 - open (offen): without boundary
 - bounded (beschränkt): ball with finite radius encloses the set